 Returning to my studio that had lain empty and unused for so long after my injury, I knew I would need to make some changes to accommodate my needs.
 I put a call out to friends and family and over three days during the summer of 2016 we worked hard to renovate my studio and we renamed it “The Scale Model Hangar”

 I never refer to myself as a professional modeller as it is not my profession, I am simply an artist with a passion for scale modelling.
-If you would like me to build a model for you, click on this link for more information: Commission projects.
+If you would like me to build a model for you, get in touch by using the site contact page.

 I hope you enjoy my models and my musings.
 Take care and Happy Modelling!